 Supervised Release provided the courts with this new option.
 It has been a major driver of the 67% reduction over the last decade in the number of people held in New York City jails because they couldn’t make bail.

-In 2015, Mayor de Blasio announced the launch of citywide Supervised Release (SR).
+In 2015, the launch of Supervised Release (SR) was announced citywide.
 SR is a court-ordered program and non-monetary condition that provides community-based supervision and support for individuals with pending cases in New York City Criminal or Supreme Court.
 The purpose of SR is to help ensure a person’s return to court, which is the primary criteria used by judges when making bail decisions under New York State law.
 Since its launch in March 2016, SR has helped divert over 24,000 individuals from jail.
 On December 1, 2019, SR eliminated all eligibility requirements that previously limited its use in preparation for the bail reform that went into effect January 1, 2020.

 SR’s unique model employs experienced non-profit agencies to provide community-based supervision and support for individuals awaiting trial.
 Supervision is focused on engagement, ensuring that participants return to court and avoid arrest, and connecting individuals with support systems in their communities and resources they can use beyond the duration of a criminal case.
 Findings from an evaluation released in 2020 show that Supervised Release is as effective as cash bail in ensuring people return to court, with fewer unequal outcomes for people in different financial situations.